SVTV Network: Establishment

 The SVTV Network officially launched its 'On Demand' network in the Fall of 2016 as a website and app combination.

-Flagship Shows
+Flagship shows

 StudvilleTV

-Created by Sheri Johnson in 2013, the series StudvilleTV ran for four seasons on Youtube.
-"Based on the lives of Johnson and her three best friends — was relatable, fun, serious, and true.
+Created by Sheri Johnson in 2013, the series StudvilleTV ran for four seasons on YouTube.
+"Based on the lives of Johnson and her three best friends [...]
 The series explored their lives as lesbians — dating, juggling careers and maneuvering through life together."

 Stud Model Project

-In the same vein as the America's Next Top Model, the first show of its kind in the history of television, “Stud Model Project: The Series” is a new reality competition searching for America’s sexiest LGBTQ Stud model.
-The show "disrupts the labels and gender norms within the LGBTQ community."
-The mission of the series is to break barriers, and deconstruct the labels placed on the dominants within the LGBTQ community., the show aims to normalize non-binary gender.
+In the same vein as the America's Next Top Model, "Stud Model Project: The Series" is a reality television show searching for the "sexiest LGBTQ Stud model".
+The series aims to "deconstruct the labels placed on the dominants within the LGBTQ community".